 - In Dragonheart, the hero spends years training the prince to be an honorable knight, only to discover years later than the prince was just a bully who couldn't care less about honor when the prince attacks him.

-- Happens in the third film of the Transformers Film Series.
+- Transformers: Dark of the Moon.
 Sentinel Prime, Optimus' mentor and father figure, turns out to be a traitor in league with the Decepticons and trying to enslave humanity to rebuild Cybertron, going against everything he taught Optimus.
 Optimus confronts him about it, but Sentinel merely replies with his Well-Intentioned Extremist beliefs that rebuilding Cybertron is more important than humanity's freedom.
-Optimus doesn't accept that and ultimately executes Sentinel for what he's done, though it's not easy for him.
+Optimus doesn't accept that and ultimately executes Sentinel for what he's done.

-- Harry Dresden does it to his mentor Ebenezer McCoy in The Dresden Files, specifically in Blood Rites.
+- The Dresden Files: Harry Dresden does it to his mentor Ebenezer McCoy, specifically in Blood Rites.
 The catalyst is the reaction McCoy and a mercenary named Kincaid have upon realizing that Dresden has recruited both of them for an attack on a bunch of Black Court vampires.
 Later, Harry confronts McCoy, who tells him the truth about his job — that he's the Blackstaff, whose job is basically to do the White Council's dirty work.
-That pretty much means ignoring all of the principles and values the White Council upholds, and the resulting shock to Harry causes him to shun McCoy for at least three books.
+That pretty much means ignoring all of the principles and values that Ebenezar always taught Harry to uphold, and the resulting shock to Harry causes him to shun McCoy for at least three books.

 - Not only that, but Harry's been the mysterious mentor for an awful lot of people, especially Murphy, and he never lets himself forget how much trouble they could avoid if he only told them the forbidden Lovecraftian information.